 If you’re part of a low-income household or need cheap no-contract internet service, consider Xfinity’s alternative internet plans.
 Both Xfinity plans offer offer solid internet discounts for qualifying low-income households.

-Internet Essentials from Comcast costs $9.95 per month, and it’s available only to qualifying customers who are on certain public assistance programs.
-Xfinity Prepaid Internet offers pay-as-you-go service for customers who need no-contract internet.
+Internet Essentials from Comcast starts at $14.95/mo., and it’s available only to qualifying customers who are on certain public assistance programs.
+Xfinity’s NOW internet plans offer contract-free and flat-rate pricing with basic internet speeds.

-Xfinity also participates in the Affordable Connectivity Program, which offers a $30 monthly internet discount for qualifying low-income households.
+Xfinity also participates in the Lifeline program, which offers a monthly internet discount up to $30.00 for qualifying low-income households.
 Check out our low-income internet guide to learn more about Xfinity’s low-income internet plans.

 How much internet speed do I need?